Understanding the Scale of a Predator’s Grooming Tactics

 Children exposed to these behaviors are nearly 7 times more likely to be sexually abused than their peers.
 These include:

-• Secretive communication (texting, DMs, calls)
+• Secretive communication with the child (texting, DMs, calls, social media apps)

 • Excessive physical contact or roughhousing

-• Isolating the child from others
+• Isolating the child from others, special treatment

 🟧 Moderate-Risk or Concerning Behaviors